T H E D E R E L I C T M I S C E L L A N Y

 Page Updated: July 2018

-Willington 'A' Power station was by the Duke of Devonshire on the 17th December 1957, the initial groundwork having been laid out three years earlier.
+Willington 'A' Power station was opened by the Duke of Devonshire on the 17th December 1957, the initial groundwork having been laid out three years earlier.
 The 400 MW coal-fired power station had four 104 MW Generating Units equipped with International Combustion boilers and English Electric turbo-alternator sets.
 On full load, the station would burn approximately 4,000 tons of coal each day.
-Coal was delivered by rail from the East Midlands Coal Field using private sidings off the nearby main line.
+Coal was delivered by rail from the East Midlands Coal Field using private sidings off the nearby mainline.

 In 1962, the 'A' station was joined by a second 400 MW 'B' station employing two 200 MW generating units equipped with Babcock & Wilcox boilers and Associated Electrical Industries turbo-alternator sets.